 As an example of facilitating the collaboration between higher education and LTC practice, in the United States, members of the Gerontological Society of America organised the Academy for Gerontology in Higher Education (AGHE) aiming for offering education, training, curricular innovations, and research programmes in the field of ageing (The Gerontological Society of America, 2021a).
 The AGHE has activities to develop the curriculums of community colleges that create LTCWs.
-This attempt can be interpreted as the application of the outcome of gerontological and geriatric research to vocational education (The Community College Standing Committee, The Association for Gerontology in Higher Education, 2013).
+This attempt can be interpreted as the application of the outcome of gerontological and geriatric research to vocational education, 2013).
 The AGHE also supports the establishment of an interdisciplinary body which is called something like 'Center on Aging', which is supposed to provide a master's degree programme and carry out research and development on population-ageing-related issues.
 As another activity of the AGHE, it endorses the principles of the Age-friendly University (AFU) Global Network, which was launched in 2012.
 AFU offers opportunities to learn about age-friendly efforts and to contribute to educational movements of social, personal, and economic benefit to students of all ages and institutions of higher education (The Gerontological Society of America, 2021b).